SoumyaDey1994/DSA/Round5/Readme.md

 12. Zigzag Conversion - Rearrange i/p in zigzag pattern for give no rows and read row by row
 13. Group Anagrams - Given an array of strings, group all the anagrams together

+### 11/07/2025
+14. Climbing stairs - find no of ways to climb n stairs

+19. Find Kth Heighest Element - find the Kth highest (largest) element in the array
+30. Array Chunking
+38. Prime Factors - Find all the prime factors of given N

 ### Tobe Done

-9. Climbing stairs - find no of ways to climb n stairs
 16. Count and Say - countAndSay(n) is obtained by describing the previous term (countAndSay(n-1)) using the format "count of digit + digit itself".
 18. Maximum Sum Subarray - find the contiguous subarray that has the largest sum, and return that sum
-19. Find Kth Heighest Element - find the Kth highest (largest) element in the array
 20. Trapping Rain Water - Compute the total water trapped b/w given bars(heights)
 22. Find Trailing Zeros in factorial
 23. Next Permutation - find the next lexicographically greater permutation of a given sequence of numbers